-And that’s a wrap!
-Today is part six, and the final segment, of my Natural Remedies Blog Series.
-I hope you have found this series useful, and filled with practical information!
+Today is the sixth and final segment of my Natural Remedies Blog Series.
+I hope you have found this series useful and filled with practical information!

-If you’re just tuning into this new blog series, I’m discussing how to treat various hormonal conditions naturally.
-While there are situations and circumstances where medical therapies are necessary, I truly believe that natural remedies are foundational, and should always go hand in hand with medicinal therapies!
+If you’re just tuning in, I’ve been discussing how to treat various hormonal conditions naturally.
+While there are situations and circumstances where medical therapies are necessary, I truly believe that natural remedies are foundational and should always go hand-in-hand with medicinal therapies!

 Today’s topic?
 Natural Remedies for Blocked Fallopian Tubes!